Susser47/fun-discord-Bot/README.md

 12. /fox: get a random image of a fox

+13. /cat: get a random image of a cat

 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing
 > git clone https://github.com/Susser47/Discord-Bot/